upprsk/yalc/ideas.md

 }
 ```

-For loops are for natively iterable things, like arrays and slices.
+For loops are for natively iterable things like arrays and slices.
 Multi-item
 pointers can not be iterated this way because they don't have a defined length.
+Multi item pointers can be sliced to give them length and safe access and
+iteration.

 ```yal
 func main() {